Is your inbox overwhelming? Mine too, and that’s why I unsubscribe from everything! How I decide what makes the cut, so it’s time to clean that inbox!

 Promotions – unsubscribe!
 My example – I love photography and signed up for newsletters from the manufacturer of my camera as well as one or two retail vendors.
-I don’t purchase photography equipment on a regular basis and I don’t need to be in the immediate loop for new product announcements.
+I don’t purchase photography equipment regularly, and I don’t need to be in the immediate loop for new product announcements.

-Newsletters – unsubscribe to dailies unless you genuinely look at each one and find it useful on a daily basis.
-If you enjoy a blog but don’t make time for their work every day – fine.
+Newsletters – unsubscribe to dailies unless you genuinely look at each one and find it useful every day.
+Suppose you enjoy a blog but don’t make time for their work every day – fine.
 Dump their newsletter and schedule some time during the week to read over the blog online.

-My example: I’m a business process junkie and as such I’ve been on many blog mailing lists.
-Unfortunately, I simply don’t have time to read them all so I don’t let them clutter my inbox ‘just in case’.
-I know exactly where to find each of them and I make time to visit each blog at least a few times a month to catch up on new ideas or old ideas redeaux.
+My example: I’m always researching business process ideas, and as such, I’ve been on many blog mailing lists.
+Unfortunately, I don’t have time to read them all, so I don’t let them clutter my inbox ‘just in case.’
+I know exactly where to find each of them, and I make time to visit each blog at least a few times a month to catch up on new ideas or old ideas redux.

 Result: Less irrelevant email.
 The newest information is a Google search away when I’m ready to look for a new camera or implement a new idea.

 How I manage my subscriptions (aka How I unsubscribe from everything):

 See the graphic above and unsubscribe from everything (or most of it anyway):

 2. Ask: Is this usable for me today/this week?